detroit-dsa/dsa-slackbot/README.md

 Run `npm run build` followed by `npm run start` to start in production mode.

-Any file under the `features/` directory will be auto-loaded by the bot controller.Refer to the Botkit docs (linked below) for more detail on how to add additional bot features.
+Any file under the `features/` directory will be auto-loaded by the bot controller.
+Refer to the Botkit docs (linked below) for more detail on how to add additional bot features.

 ### Resources
 * [Botkit docs](https://botkit.ai/docs/v4/)